NightOwl888/NetFx.Polyfills/README.md

 Our goal is to provide support for newer APIs that Microsoft didn't make available on .NET Framework 4.0 so you can modernize your code even if you cannot yet upgrade.
 These libraries are also useful for class libraries that multi-target and would ordinarily be forced to add conditional compilation sections to their code.

+These packages have tests to confirm compatibility and are strongly named, so they can be used just like the original packages from Microsoft.

 ------------------

 ## NuGet